-A Special Exception is a type of use approved for a property by the Board of Zoning Appeals (BZA), as detailed in Section 14-16 of the Zoning Ordinance.
-Special Exceptions can only be approved if the BZA if it satisfies the Special Exception criteria stated in Section 14-19 of the Zoning Ordinance.
-In addition to approval of a Special Exception, the BZA may attach Special Exception Conditions which are intended to offset impacts to adjacent land uses resulting from the use requested.
-Due to the unique characteristics of the use and/or property, each application is unique and, therefore, conditions applied to identical uses on different properties may be similar in nature, but with slight differences in the specifics of the conditions.
-In some circumstances, no set of conditions are sufficient to grant approval and, therefore, the BZA may deny these applications.
+A Special Exception is a use that may be appropriate in a specific zoning district under certain circumstances but may not “fit” in all locations within the same zoning district.
+A Special Exception is approved by the Board of Zoning Appeals (BZA), as detailed in Section 14-16 of the Zoning Ordinance.
+A Special Exception can only be approved by the BZA if it satisfies the Special Exception criteria listed for each use in Section 5-2 of the Zoning Ordinance as well as the standards and findings stated in Section 14-19 of the Zoning Ordinance.
+The BZA may impose conditions to the Special Exception which are intended to offset impacts to adjacent properties resulting from the use requested.
+Due to the unique characteristics of the uses proposed and/or properties in question, each application is unique and, therefore, conditions applied to identical uses on different properties may be similar in nature, but with slight differences in the specifics of the conditions.
+In some circumstances, no set of conditions are sufficient to offset the impacts or meet the criteria to grant approval and, therefore, the BZA may deny these applications.

-Prior to applying for a Special Exception, interested parties must meet with Planning and Zoning Staff for a mandatory Pre-Application meeting to discuss the perceived impacts of the proposed use and Comprehensive Plan guidance for the property the use is proposed on.
+Prior to applying for a Special Exception, interested parties submit a pre-application and then meet with Planning and Zoning staff for a mandatory pre-application meeting to discuss the process, project, applicable Special Exception criteria, perceived impacts of the proposed use and Comprehensive Plan guidance.

-Within 60 days of receipt of an application, a Public Hearing before the Board of Zoning Appeals will be scheduled.
-During this Public Hearing, staff will present the application to the BZA with their summarized analysis and recommendation, the applicant can speak before the BZA, and the public has the opportunity to comment on the application.
-At this Public Hearing or a subsequent meeting (but within 30 days following the Public Hearing), the BZA will decide to approve or deny the application.
+Within 60 days of receipt of a complete application, a public hearing before the Board of Zoning Appeals will be held.
+The BZA meets the fourth Tuesday of every month, as needed.
+The public hearing is advertised in the legal notices of the local newspaper and all adjacent property owners are directly notified by mail.
+During the public hearing, staff will present the application to the BZA with their summarized analysis and recommendations.
+The applicant can speak before the BZA, and the public has the opportunity to comment on the application.
+At this public hearing or a subsequent meeting (but within 30 days following the public hearing), the BZA will decide to approve or deny the application.

-Forms for the Pre-Application meeting and Special Exception Application can be found on the department’s Forms and Policies page.
-Comprehensive Plan guidance for properties within the County and uses subject to a Special Exception can be found on the department’s Comprehensive Plan page.
+The pre-application meeting and Special Exception application can be found on the Planning and Zoning Department’s Forms and Policies page.
+Comprehensive Plan guidance for properties within the County can be found on the department’s Comprehensive Plan page and uses subject to a Special Exception can be found in Section 5-2 of the Zoning Ordinance.